bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 ```
 We use #DefaultPathProvider.Current.GetCurrentAppPath()# instead of #System.AppDomain.CurrentDomain.BaseDirectory# which works fine on both ASP.NET/ASP.NET Core.
 We also use Path.Combine which works fine on linux servers instead of string.Format and "\" character usage.

 5- We've following code which has no equivalent in the article codes:
 ```csharp
 c.ApplyDefaultApiConfig(httpConfiguration);
 ```
 As you see in the article, you open swgger ui by opening http://localhost:51609/swagger/ but in bit's sample, you open http://localhost:9000/api/swagger/.
 You open /swagger under /api.
 This is a magic of owin/asp.net core's request branching.
-Calling method "ApplyDefaultApiConfig" on swagger config do that + bunch of other good works.
+Calling method "ApplyDefaultApiConfig" describs that magic to swagger.
+It also performs a bunch of other recommneded swagger configs for you too.

 So run the second sample and you're good to go (-: